santosh-gaggle/docs/solid_principle.md

 The SOLID principles are a set of five design principles for writing maintainable and scalable software in object-oriented programming.
 Let's go through each principle in detail with examples:

+# Advantages of following these principles:

+- Avoid Duplicate code
+- Easy to maintain
+- Easy to understand
+- Flexible software
+- Reduce Complexity

 ## 1. Single Responsibility Principle (SRP)

 **Definition**: A class should have only one reason to change, meaning it should have only one responsibility.